 |Name||host||Agent name, can be used to map an Agent to a specific Agent Group.|

 |Server||localhost:9998||A standalone or embedded Collector to which this Agent should connect.

 |OverrideHostname||<not set>||Specifies a custom hostname.
 If set the Agent is unable to detect the host name automatically.|

 |usessl||false||Enables SSL encryption between the Agent and the Collector.
 Encrypted communication uses the same port as non-encrypted.
 To enable SSL you need to set this parameter as

 Example basic dthostagent.ini

 <DT_HOME>/agent/conf/dthostagent.ini file.
-This file configures the Host Monitoring Agent named host (default) to connect to the AppMon Server (actually stand-alone or Server-integrated / embedded Collector) with the fully qualified name dtcollector.localdomain.com on port 9998.
+This file configures the Host Monitoring Agent named host (default) to connect to the AppMon Collector with the fully qualified name dtcollector.localdomain.com on port 9998, using the SSL connection.

 Agent bulk installation

-To monitor a large number hosts in the hundreds, you can automate the Host Agent deployment.
+To monitor a large number hosts, you can automate the Host Agent deployment.

 .msi, or use